tranquilit/WAPT-Documentation/source/wapt-usage/waptexit.rst

 Increase the trigger time in waptexit
 -------------------------------------

-To specify the waiting time before the automatic start of the installations you can start :program:`waptexit` with the argument:
+To specify the wait time before the automatic start of the installations you can start :program:`waptexit` with the argument:

 .. code-block:: bash

-  waptexit.exe -waptexit_countdown=10000
+  waptexit.exe -waptexit_countdown = 10000

 Otherwise :program:`waptexit` will take the value indicated in the configuration :file:`C:\\Program Files (x86)\\wapt\\wapt-get.ini`: